4.3.1.20 FTB payment choices for instalment individuals

 Example:

-• Steve earned $36,000 last year and is expecting his income to increase but is not sure by how much.
+- Steve earned $36,000 last year and is expecting their income to increase but is not sure by how much.

-• Cheryl might return to work in February but does not know what her income will be.
+- Cheryl might return to work in February but does not know what their income will be.

-Cheryl and Steve are unsure what their combined income will be but they think they might be entitled to more than the base rate of FTB Part A. However, they want to avoid an overpayment.
-As Cheryl might return to work, they are unsure if they will be entitled to any FTB Part B. Cheryl and Steve think they can afford to wait for any extra FTB so they select Choice 3.
+Cheryl and Steve are unsure what their combined ATI will be, but they think they might be entitled to more than the base rate of FTB Part A. However, they want to avoid an overpayment.
+As Cheryl might return to work, they are unsure if they will be entitled to any FTB Part B. Cheryl and Steve think they can afford to wait for any extra FTB, so they select Choice 3.

-• They will be assessed for any further entitlement to FTB Part A, any entitlement to FTB Part B, and the supplements after the end of the income year when their actual income is known.
+- They will be assessed for any further entitlement to FTB Part A, any entitlement to FTB Part B, and the supplements after the end of the income year when their actual ATI is known.

-• Cheryl will need to notify Centrelink if she is not required to lodge a tax return.
+- Cheryl will need to notify Centrelink of their ATI if they are not required to lodge an income tax return.

-Note: If Cheryl does return to work, she will be required to notify Centrelink of an increase in estimate of ATI for the income year.
-The family's ongoing rate of FTB for the remainder of the income year will be subject to mandatory continuous adjustment to reduce the risk of an FTB overpayment at the end of the income year.
+Note: If Cheryl does return to work, they will be required to notify Centrelink of an increase in their estimate of ATI for the income year.
+The family's ongoing rate of FTB for the will be automatically adjusted for the remainder of the income year to reduce the risk of an FTB overpayment.
+Cheryl may also be able to nominate a return to work for FTB Part B quarantine purposes, if applicable.

 Choice 4